marcov/tech-notes/docs/Lang-CXX/memory-model.md

 because it cannot be observed.
 Similar reasoning allows SROA (scalar replacement of aggregates) with atomic loads and stores.

+### std::atomic_ref

+It is a class template to provide atomic operations on a non-atomic variable - it atomically interprets in-place a non-atomic variable or memory address.

+C++ introduced atomic_ref to allow atomic access to any kind of data, even when not declared atomic.
+For the lifetime of the `std::atomic_ref` object, the object it references is considered an atomic object.

 ## Fences

 Explicit barriers against reordering.